Top 32 Personal Interview Questions for MBA| PI Prep Guide

 Personal Interview questions

 Personal Interview Questions: For MBA admission, candidates must appear in the Group Discussion and Personal Interview (GD/PI) rounds of B-Schools.
-Preparing for MBA entrance exams is not as difficult as preparing for GD/PI because every exam has a syllabus from which questions will be asked.
-One only needs to devote a good number of months to cover the exam syllabus.
-However, for GD/PI there is no syllabus and no pattern.
-Candidates may be given any topic in a GD and asked any question during the PI round.
+Preparing for top MBA entrance exams is not as difficult as preparing for GD/PI because every exam has a syllabus from which questions are asked.
+One only needs to devote a good number of months to cover the MBA exam syllabus.
+However, for GD/PI, there is no predefined syllabus or pattern.
+Candidates may be given any topic in GD and asked any question during the PI round.

 It takes a lot of effort to clear these rounds as one doesn't know what will be asked and what will be the most appropriate answer.
 While preparing for MBA admission, candidates often wonder what the top questions to prepare for clearing the PI round are.